-Fish and chips, a much loved take away meal of the working class in England, originally served wrapped in old newspapers, was indeed a nostalgic memory for those who tasted it.
+Fish and chips, a much loved take away meal of the working class in England, originally served wrapped in old newspapers, was indeed a nostalgic memory for those who have tasted it.

 For best results, I recommend Codfish with its natural flavours and flaky texture.
 Plaice or Haddock could also be used in place of Cod with considerably satisfying flavours.
 Also, make sure you store sparkling water in the fridge until needed as chilled water helps to bring out the best bubbly batter.

-Make sure that you serve the fish straight out of the frying pan to keep its best taste, mouthwatering flavours and texture intact.
+Make sure you serve the fish straight out of the frying pan to keep its best taste, mouthwatering flavours and texture intact.

-So, let’s Fish and Chips for dinner tonight;
+So, let’s Fish and Chips for dinner tonight.

 You will need the following ingredients;

 |Plain flour||1 cup and 1/2 more to dust the fish|

 |Ground pepper powder||1 tsp|

 |Sparkling water – chilled |

 |1 small bottle|